Table of Contents

 - Notification to appear for a hearing with a citizenship officer or a citizenship judge.

 If you meet all the requirements for citizenship, the CIC office notifies you in writing of the time and place of your citizenship ceremony.

 - Notification to appear to take the oath of citizenship,

 - Certificate of Canadian Citizenship received at the ceremony after taking the oath of citizenship.

 Current processing times

 Processing time can change.
-You can obtain current processing times on the processing times for citizenship certificate page.
+You can obtain current processing times on the Check application processing times webpage.

 Updating your contact information